 The effects of various “coping” strategies people may choose to use, for better or worse, consciously, or unconsciously, can also affect us all.
 When we come to realize these are issues in God deficits, in terms of a lack of spiritual connection, or bad reception, turning to others, things, people, places instead of and before God, we can really start to truly see things from a higher plane or perspective and do our parts to help others and ourselves in the process of fully understanding the roots of so many common and preventable "problems".
 God needs to come first in our lives.
 Change is not easy.
 Change can be messy.
 It can be a very painful and difficult process.
 Counselors can help people who have more difficulty accepting and coping with changes, attaching and detaching, connecting and disconnecting, move through the stages of change process faster.
 Christian Counselors can offer spiritual / biblical insights that also bridge the unseen with the seen.
-Dr. Kim LIVE is a faith-based Counselor whose beliefs inform each and everyone of her practices.
-Counselors can help individuals who need to learn skills and tools to better protect their own health and wellness, as well as the health and wellness of those around them/ who they say they care for, while simultaneously learning ways to better mitigate the effects of how others may choose to cope or not cope so well with changes, transitions, and hardships.
-When individuals who need support do not enlist the proper mental-behavioral health care support professionals/ God / Jesus (the almighty Counselor), when they are needed and/or refuse to receive treatment when treatment is needed, everyone involved may pay a price.
+Dr. Kim LIVE is still a faith-based Counselor whose beliefs inform each and everyone of her practices.
+Counselors can help individuals who need to learn skills and tools to better protect their own health and wellness, as well as the health and wellness of those around them/ who they say they care for, while simultaneously learning more ways to better mitigate the effects of how others, including non-believers, may choose to cope or not cope so well with changes, transitions, and hardships.
+When individuals who need support do not enlist the proper mental-behavioral health care support professionals/ God / Jesus (the almighty Counselor), when they are needed, and/or refuse to receive treatment when treatment is needed, everyone involved may pay a price.
 Jesus already paid the ultimate price for our sins.
 But we need to turn to Him and follow His ways.
-When we confess our sins to Him directly, repent, and turn away, we are Free.
-It will b easier for us to Love Him, Others, and Ourselves.
+When we confess our sins to Him directly, repent, and turn away, we are truly "Free To Be".
+It will be easier for us to Love and worship Him, Others, and Ourselves.
 What a weight and heavy burden lifted from our souls.
-What a mighty and awesome God who would do that for us?
+What a mighty and awesome God who would do that for us!

-Denial that a problem exists is one of the most dangerous ways of coping and yet, is a natural part of the process of change.
+Denial that a problem exists is one of the most dangerous ways of coping and yet, is an all too common and natural part of the process of change.
 Jesus understands this, too.
-This is why he calls us to confess our sins, to admit that a problem even exists.
-Then and only then are we able to seek forgiveness and repent, and then turn away from our sins and learn new ways of relating to God, others, and ourselves.
+This is why He calls us to confess our sins, to admit that a problem even exists.
+Then and only then are we able to ask His forgiveness, seek repentance, and turn away from our sins, thus learning new ways of relating to God, others, and ourselves.
 Recognition that a problem exists is indeed still the first step to “recovery”.
 Taking our problems to a counselor on earth is a step in the right direction, but not going to save us long-term, for all eternity.

 While we have all needed to navigate through so many changes not only in the ways we are working, communicating, learning, and relating to one another, many of us are now also experiencing the effects of decreased access to those events, people, places, and/or things that are correlated with more joy.
 If we instead saw this as an opportunity to take more time to commune directly with God, to worship HIM, and to prepare for HIS RETURN, we would feel less anxiety and worry, and realize this world is such a fleeting experience.
 The glory of God will last forever and ever.

-With more limited contact and access to doing the types of things in the world we have enjoyed doing and seeing the types of people we appreciated and enjoyed seeing, it is not unusual or unexpected that depression, anxiety, and other conditions could set in (based on the changing conditions).
+With more limited contact and access to doing the types of things in the world we have enjoyed doing, seeing the types of people we might have appreciated and enjoyed seeing, it is not unusual or unexpected that depression, anxiety, and other so-called symptoms of "conditions" could set in (based on the changing conditions).
 God is the Great Physician.
 He can heal all of these ailments.
-Pray To Him.
+Pray To Him, directly.
+Talk to Him.
 Listen to songs about Him.
 Read His Word, and find comfort in Him.

 “Conditions caused by conditions.”
 “Behaviors Selected Through Environments”.
 Creating and engineering healthier and happier learning environments and ways of doing things was one of Dr. Rehak's specialty areas for many years.
 And yet, God is in control.
 She gives all of. the credit for her former work to her greatest mentor, the most High.
-Sometimes even with the best laid plans, best mentors, supervisors, friends, colleagues, partners, and systems of support, we may still come to find that God has other plans.
-We need to wait on him and align our will with His.
+Sometimes even with the best laid plans, best mentors, supervisors, friends, colleagues, partners, and systems of support, we may still come to find that God has other plans for our lives.
+We need to wait on Him and align our will with His.
 We need to follow His plans.

-Taking time to “REVIEW”, “REFLECT”, & “REVISE” requires us all to take more personal responsibility for the choices we choose to make and the effects these choices may have on not only our own lives, but on the lives of the people around us, past, present, and future, but most importantly is our relationship with God.
+Taking time to “REVIEW”, “REFLECT”, & “REVISE” requires us all to take more personal responsibility for the choices we choose to make and the effects these choices may have on not only our own lives, but on the lives of the people around us, past, present, and future.
+Most importantly is our relationship with God.
 God First.
 Counseling and Consulting Services can help and will continue to be available to those in need.
 These are not a replacement for God.
-Jesus was a carpenter, a healer, a prophet, a teacher, and then became the almighty counselor and the most high priest, king of kings and Lord of Lords.
+Jesus was a carpenter, a healer, a prophet, a teacher, and then became the almighty counselor and the most high priest, King of Kings and Lord of Lords.
 The Holy Spirit lives in us all, if we only have the "eyes to see" and "ears to listen".
 It can be easier to hear the Holy Spirit when we "disconnect" so we can "reconnect".
 We need to accept Jesus and follow Him.
 God is a continual source of strength, renewal, and healing.
 He is always there.
 Remember to not only include God, but to ask HIM for help, to thank HIM for all we have to be grateful for, and to use HIS strength for it is all that you need to make the changes that are needed.
 Call out to HIM.
 He will answer 24 hours a day, 7 days per week, whatever you need, whenever, and wherever you need it.
 Ask HIM.
 He is Dr. Kim LIVE's main go-to and source of strength, support, and refuge, and always has been, during times of difficulty and during times of great joy.